Sanborn-Young/PDFRenamer/README.md

    - The extension has an icon, so it will also appear in your Chrome toolbar.
 Pin it for easy access by clicking the puzzle piece icon and then the pin next to your extension.

 6. **Using the Extension**
-   - Click the extension’s icon in the toolbar to use it, or follow any instructions you provide for its features.
+   - Click the extension’s icon in the toolbar to use it.
+This will bring up a dialog box for you to save the PDF, and it is the easiest way for you to use the extension.

 7. **Updating the Extension**
    - If you make changes to the extension’s files, return to the `chrome://extensions` page and click the **refresh** icon (⟳) next to your extension to reload it.